SUNLIGHT'S THE CURE

 We land near an alien village and head through the jungle toward it.

-They're humanoid.
-But what a confusing people!
-They appear tribal and low-tech at first glance, but the water supply is in metal pipes, and they have an extraordinary number of bars and pubs, WITH slot machines and legalized gambling...
+They're humanoid--at least, bipeds about our size.
+But what a confusing culture!
+Seems appear tribal and low-tech at first glance, but the water supply is in metal pipes, and they have an extraordinary number of bars and pubs, WITH slot machines and legalized gambling...
 The village feels like a movie set, built just for us to report favorably on--a literal tourist trap!
 In the fog and all, I feel like I haven't even left San Francisco.

 In the village square, I pass an Earth girl counting phonemes of the native language.
 "Similar to ours" she says.
 But is it mimicry?
 She's surrounded mostly by men, ogling her nude tan body.
 She looks mildly provocative by local standards, I gather, since people here wear loincloths.
 Though not much more.
 To prevent the plague?